clemsonMakerspace/admin/meeting-minutes/2017-10-11_team_meeting.md

         2. Canvas Announcement
         3. Text students with laser reservation who shared phone number on reserve.cuMaker.space
         4. Post a paper sign on the door
+            - Tim Pruett has volunteered to post signs in this situation

 ## Maintenance
 - We need to order more hotends for the TAM printers